ericchase/-wip---website-v2/README.md

 - yandeu.five-server
   - https://marketplace.visualstudio.com/items?itemName=yandeu.five-server
   - I don't recommend using this similar extension.
 It is not a drop-in replacement for Live Server.
 To use it efficiently, you would need to write a configuration file for each project (as far as I can see).

-### ./

-I've modified these files to work well with website projects.
-Please read over them to familiarize yourself with the configurations.

-- .gitignore
-- .prettierignore
-- .prettierrc
-- biome.json
-- package.json
-- tsconfig.json

 ## Copyright & License